ianmiell/shutit-docs/USER_GUIDE_DOCKER_BUILD.md

 ## Design goals

 ShutIt was built originally to facilitate the deployment of complex Docker containers, so that developers can quickly prototype builds in a structured and flexible way with as shallow a learning curve as possible.

-A ShutIt build is a programmable way of managing builds by modelling shell interactions.
+ShutIt build is a programmable way of managing builds by modelling shell interactions.

 ## Key concepts

 ### Build

 A ShutIt build consists of all the modules available going through the ShutIt Build lifecycle.
 This results in a container in a state from which it can be tagged, saved, exported, and/or pushed depending on your configuration.

 ### Module

 A ShutIt module is a directory containing the configuration for the setup of a discrete unit of configuration.

 This can be as simple as an apt-get install, a sequence of steps to get your package configured correctly, or a series of steps to set up networking for the a build, or anything else you deem useful to encapsulate as part of your build.